maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

    $$

 in which we recognize $$2\times 2$$ complex blocks.
-This space is again closed under matrix multiplication, but the multiplication is no longer commutative.
-Together with the matrix product, this space forms the quaternion group, noted $$\HH$$.
+This space is again closed under matrix multiplication, but this time multiplication is no longer commutative.
+Together with the matrix product, this space forms the quaternion group, denoted by $$\HH$$.

 We will generally use the *real* vector space structure, and identify a quaternion with its coordinates $$(w, x, y, z)$$ in the canonical